 It seems Alvin Thorpe Branson was determined to be a miner until the day he died.
 It didn’t quite happen that way.
 In the summer of 1934, age 75, interrupting his retirement to work as a roofer engaged in building barracks for the C.C.C.
 Depression-era government program, he suffered a stroke while doggedly remaining on the job in the midst of a day when the afternoon temperature reached 114 degrees.
 (That figure comes from Ivan’s account of his father’s collapse, written forty-five years after the event had occurred; he probably was overestimating by a few degrees.)
 Alvin never recovered his full health.
 He died 19 December 1934 in Stockton and was buried at Stockton Rural Cemetery.

 Mary spent her widowhood at 420 Monterey with Walter, and with Maude next door.
 A letter she wrote to Alvin’s first cousin Amanda Branson Martin (daughter of Alvin’s uncle Reuben Branson) of Meta, Osage County, MO at Christmas, 1935 -- a note sent unaware that Amanda had passed away the previous month -- reveals that Mary had gone through a bad patch with intestinal problems in the twelve months or so after Alvin’s death, perhaps a manifestation of her grief.
 Always a somewhat gaunt woman, she fell below one hundred pounds of weight by the spring of 1935.
 Fortunately her health rebounded.
-By October of that year, she went along with Ivan and daughter-in-law Marion for a nine-day trip to Los Angeles and Long Beach -- she had lived such a cleave-to-home life that she had never before been to southern California.
+By October of that year, she went along with Ivan and daughter-in-law Marion for a nine-day trip to Los Angeles and Long Beach -- she had lived such a cleave-to-home life that she had never before been farther south in California than the Kern County home of sister-in-law Mattie Branson White.
 Mary made it through the 1930s and passed away 26 December 1940.
 She was buried with Alvin.
 Stockton Rural Cemetery is now home to the graves of not only Mary and Alvin but a number of their children and Alvin’s siblings, nephews, and nieces.